fmalee/symfony-docs-cn/contributing/community/reviews.rst

 #. **Reproduce the Problem**

    Read the issue that the pull request is supposed to fix.
-Reproduce the problem on a clean `Symfony Standard Edition`_ project and try to understand why it exists.
+Reproduce the problem on a new project created with the `Symfony skeleton`_ (or the `Symfony website skeleton`_) and try to understand why it exists.
 If the linked issue already contains such a project, install it and run it on your system.

 #. **Review the Code**